Blum Center for Developing Economies

 b) Complete a Thesis Course: Students who are completing a thesis seminar as a capstone for their major can petition to utilize this course to also fulfill the Minor capstone.
 To pursue this option, the thesis needs to meaningfully integrate a scholarly, pragmatic, or personal reflection of the student’s Practice Experience in his/her major field of study.
 Many students choosing to complete a thesis find it beneficial to also complete GPP 196 because of the support it provides for reflection on the Practice Experience.
 Students who use their major thesis to fulfill the Capstone Reflection requirement for the minor may not overlap any additional courses between their major and minor.

 *Students may only overlap one course between their Major and Minor.
-Overlaps between multiple Minors is not allowed
+Overlaps between multiple Minors is not allowed.

 **All courses must be upper division and taken for a letter grade.